JustinGOSSES/nasa-contractor-jobs-information/README.md

 This takes a lot of time but it would give you good, if potentially too focused, coverage across open NASA contractor jobs.

-### Integrations with Job Sites?
+### Can you Extend Job Sites Via API?
 You might wonder why someone doesn't just automate this process into their own NASA contractor specific job site?

-The short answer is job sites like indeed and others seem to have been moving away from making their APIs easily accessible and reusable for this purpose.
+The short answer is job sites like Indeed and others seem to have been moving away from making their APIs easily accessible and reusable for this purpose.
 They want job seekers to go to their site directly it seems.</i>

 For example, LinkedIN has information on their APIs here: https://developer.linkedin.com/ but it doesn't look like any of these are really geared to job searchers or webpages that are built for job searchers.
 Google results will return tutorials and examples of developers using Indeed's API, but they are mostly all from 2014-2018 and use an API now depreciated.

 If you're really want to build on top of results coming from job search sites, it looks like, at least currently, you're limited to building web scrapers to extract the content from these sites.
 There's a bunch of people who have done that, of course, but it can be dubious from a copyright and legal standpoint, especially if expressly forbidden by the site.

 ### Programmatic Extracting of Job Information from Contractor Websites Directly
 Another option that I haven't seen done but theoretically could be done is you build your own clone of indeed/LinkedIN that uses web scraping to get data from each contractor's career page.
+This is a big project with pros and cons.

 ##### CONs